What is alcohol withdrawal?

 - Convulsions, in rare cases

 These symptoms may appear suddenly, but they typically develop two to three days after the affected person stops drinking and are at their worst on the fourth or fifth day.
 Dehydration can also make delirium tremens worse.
 It is a serious condition which can in some cases be fatal.
 If any of these symptoms occur, immediate medical attention should be sought.
+In addition, the free Ada app can be used to carry out a symptom assessment.

 There are several factors that make the development of delirium tremens more likely.
 These include: